 Merkato – a local market and a maze of wonder and items but be careful it is not for the faint of heart many people get pickpocketed here because it is simply organized chaos

 Lalibela – a UNESCO world heritage site – the holy city with 12 amazing churches chiseled from rock called cave churches and painted ceilings of brown angels with little afros, some of the original structures have been standing for over 900 hundred years.
 Be sure to visit the roof top of the Ben Abeba restaurant for an amazing view at sunset

-I didn’t travel as much in Ethiopia due to protests but here are some other places colleagues visited and loved
+I didn’t travel as much to other areas in Ethiopia due to protests but here are some other places colleagues visited and loved

 Aksum -a UNESCO world heritage site- ancient city where the arc of the covenant is located and site of the largest obelisk, tombs and ruins

 Harar – a UNESCO world heritage site – the walled holy Islamic city known for its maze like alleys has over 80 mosques and over 100 shrines.
 Emperor Haile Selassie’s home is here named after his pre Emperor name Ras Tafari (get it contains one of the most important groupings of paleontological site)

 Simien Mountains National Park – a UNESCO world heritage site – is great for hiking and you will see monkeys, mountain goats, maybe baboons